-Tel: +49 69 97103 0 Fax: +49 69 97103 199 Email: mkern@cgsh.com URL: www.clearygottlieb.com
+Tel: +49 69 97 103-0 Fax: +49 69 97 103-199 Email: mkern@cgsh.com URL: www.cgsh.com

 Michael Kern is a senior attorney based in Cleary Gottlieb's Frankfurt office.
 Mr. Kern's practice focuses on insolvency, real estate and banking law.
-In particular, he regularly advises banks in connection with banking and bank regulatory matters.
+He also frequently advises distressed debt investors in connection with debt collections and loan-to-own strategies.
 In 2010, Mr. Kern advised Goldman Sachs as a lender in the restructuring of the €3.7 billion Karstadt real estate financing, and in 2006 and 2008, he advised Goldman Sachs in respect of the origination and restructuring thereof.
-In recent years, Mr. Kern advised an ad hoc group of buy-side and sell-side market participants on crossjurisdictional insolvency issues related to customer access to central CDS clearing platforms, which included the participation and support of ISDA, SIFMA, AMG and MFA.
-He also acted as counsel to The Clearing Corporation, together with IntercontinentalExchange (ICE) and a consortium of derivates dealers, in the introduction of ICE Trust US, the first clearing and settlement platform for Credit Default Swaps.
+In recent years, Mr. Kern advised an ad hoc group of buy-side and sell-side market participants on cross-jurisdictional insolvency issues related to customer access to central CDS clearing platforms, which included the participation and support of ISDA, SIFMA, AMG and MFA.
+He also acted as insolvency counsel to The Clearing Corporation, together with IntercontinentalExchange (ICE) and a consortium of derivates dealers, in the introduction of ICE Trust US, the first clearing and settlement platform for Credit Default Swaps.
 Mr. Kern joined Cleary Gottlieb in 2000.
 He passed the second state examination in the State of Hesse in 1998 and the first state examination at the University of Frankfurt am Main in 1996.
 Mr. Kern is admitted to practice in the Federal Republic of Germany.